Bubble Watch: Who's trending toward the field of 68?

 Should be in

-The Badgers beat Michigan, their road victory at Iowa keeps improving with age and Ethan Happ and his eager minions are above .500 (5-4) in Quad 1 games.
-All of which is to say, no, you likely won't be seeing Wisconsin in non-lock territory for much longer.
+The Badgers beat Michigan, their road victory at Iowa keeps improving with age and Ethan Happ and his eager minions are above .500 (6-4) in Quad 1 games.
+All of which is to say that you likely won't be seeing Wisconsin in non-lock territory for much longer. (updated: 2/7)

 Close students of the bubble are about to get some needed seeding clarity with regard to the Terps.
-Certainly, no one will begrudge a young team losing on the road to Michigan State and Wisconsin over the past couple weeks.
+Certainly, no one will begrudge a young team losing on the road to Michigan State and Wisconsin.
 The 11-point loss to Illinois at Madison Square Garden, however, was a surprise.
-So where in the bracket should Bruno Fernando and Anthony Cowan be slotted?
-The next four games will speak volumes, with tests upcoming at Nebraska, at home against Purdue and then, finally, back-to-back road contests at Michigan and Iowa.
+So where in the bracket should Bruno Fernando and Anthony Cowan Jr. be slotted?
+The next three games will speak volumes, with tests upcoming not only at home against Purdue but also on the road at Michigan and Iowa. (updated: 2/7)

 Locks that haven't lost many games of any kind notwithstanding, Iowa has one of the sweetest no-bad-loss profiles you'll see anywhere.
 This team's "worst" loss is a road defeat at Minnesota.
 Otherwise, you're looking at setbacks against Michigan State (twice), Purdue and Wisconsin.
 That's it.
 Never mind the questionable defense, if Luka Garza keeps blowing up into the next tall Big Ten non-Happ happening, Iowa can earn a really nice seed.